-My title is ﭭunity Impact Associateᴠthe Minneapolis Jewish Federation.
-This means Iಥsponsible for ensuring the Federation's vision of a dynamic and caring Jewish community now and into the future through working with partner agencies, such as the Jewish Family and Childrenӥrvices of Minneapolis and the Minneapolis Jewish Community Center, to achieve powerful impact.
-The role involves researching and analyzing trends, best practices, and new initiatives.
-It also entails staffing designated fund committees, including managing funding requests and allocations processes for maximum efficiency, effectiveness, and alignment with Federation, designated fund and community priorities.
-I identify and implement improvements to funding policies and procedures and steward relations with and serve as liaison to local Jewish agencies and synagogues.
+I was a Community Impact Associate at the Minneapolis Jewish Federation.
+I was responsible for ensuring the Federation's vision of a dynamic and caring Jewish community now and into the future through working with partner agencies, such as the Jewish Family and Children’s Services of Minneapolis and the Minneapolis Jewish Community Center, to achieve powerful impact.
+The role involved researching and analyzing trends, best practices, and new initiatives.
+It also entailed staffing designated fund committees, including managing funding requests and allocations processes for maximum efficiency, effectiveness, and alignment with Federation, designated fund and community priorities.
+In the role, I identified and implemented improvements to funding policies and procedures and stewarded relations with and served as liaison to local Jewish agencies and synagogues.
 Click here for more information about the Minneapolis Jewish Federation Minneapolis Jewish Federation

-I worked as the Manager of Board & Volunteer Services for MAP for Nonprofits.
-MAP is a 'management service' organization, which means it provides services and consulting to other nonprofits.
+I worked as the Manager of Board & Volunteer Services for MAP for Nonprofits (Now “Propel Nonprofits).
+MAP/Propel is a 'management service' organization, which means it provides services and consulting to other nonprofits.
 Unlike other providers, it is a nonprofit.
-MAP stands for the Management Assistance Program.
+MAP stood for the Management Assistance Program.
 My job entailed managing the well-known board matching program, Best on Board, which linked people interested in serving on nonprofits boards with nonprofits looking for qualified and committed board members.
 In addition to that part of my work, I also helped nonprofit boards become more effective through delivery of public and custom training sessions.

 I love the work I did a MAP.
 I got to see passionate people creating change and striving to improve critical areas of our society.
 By working with organizations like the Minnesota Companion Rabbit Society, the Minnesota Environmental Initiative, The Hemophilia Foundation of Minnesota & the Dakotas, The History Theater, etc. I also learned a heck of a lot about a lot of things!